 Close scrutiny of students is maintained by tutors and workshop presenters.
 Attendance rolls are taken at each class and assignment submissions are monitored.
-Students who fail to attend regularly and/or who fail to submit one or more assessments are contacted by the Tutor and/or
+Students who fail to attend regularly (as outlined in the attendance policy for the relevant programme) and/or who fail to submit one or more assessments are contacted by the Tutor and/or Programme Director.

-Programme Director.
 The Tutor and or Programme Director may identify these students as having learning support needs.